lino-framework/book/docs/dev/tables.rst

 But the table is even more than the definition of a grid widget.
 It also has attributes like :attr:`detail_layout
 <lino.core.actors.Actor.detail_layout>` which tells it how to display
-a single record in a form view.
+the detail of a single record in a form view.

 Try also to work through the API docs, knowing that